 - 1. An additional credit request fee of \$5,000 will be charged for requests of \$100,000 or more in annual credit. - 2.
-An additional credit request fee of \$1,500 will be charged for requests of less than \$100,000 in annual credit. - 3.
-An additional credit request free of \$1,000 will be charged for requests of less than \$50,000 in annual credit. - 4.
-For 4% Federal Credit projects, additional Federal Credits will generally be determined at the time of final application and the project will not be charged an additional credit request fee unless a request is made prior to the Final Application for a new Initial Determination Letter (also known as a 42(m) Letter) for additional credits.
-Requests for new Initial Determination Letters must be submitted along with a new Excel application indicating the new requested amount of credit and a request fee of \$1,500 will be charged.
+An additional credit request fee of \$1,500 will be charged for requests of between \$50,001 and \$99,999 in annual credit. - 3.
+An additional credit request fee of \$1,000 will be charged for requests of less than \$50,000 in annual credit. - 4.
+For 4 Percent Federal Credit projects, additional Federal Credits will generally be determined at the time of final application and the project will not be charged an additional credit request fee unless a request is made prior to the final application for a new Initial Determination Letter [also known as a 42(m) Letter] for additional credits.
+Requests for new Initial Determination Letters must be submitted along with a new Excel application indicating the new requested amount of credit and a request fee of \$3,000 will be charged.
+Only one new Initial Determination Letter will be allowed per project (no more than two Initial Determination Letters total for any one project).
+Any additional changes to the credit amount will be approved after the review of the final application submission is completed by CHFA.

-This fee however, does not apply to request for de minimus increases due to changes in the APR.
+This fee, however, does not apply to request for de minimus increases due to changes in the APR.